-One-way to Two-way Street Conversions
+One-way to Two-way Street Conversions Description

-Converting a one-way street to a two-way street is an effective strategy for managing traffic patterns, reducing motor vehicle speeds, improving access to businesses, and chanaina the character of a neighborhood from being a pass-through to a destination for motorists.
-Conversely, conversion of a two-way street to a couplet may provide space for other street zone elements within the same right-of-way as the two-way option, such as a pedestrian plaza, bicvcle facilities, or stormwater management features.
+Converting a one-way street to a twoway street is an effective strategy for managing traffic patterns, improving vehicle circulation, reducing motor vehicle speeds, improving access and visability to businesses, and changing the character of a neighborhood from being a pass-through to a destination for motorists.
+Conversely, conversion of a two-way street to a couplet may provide space for other street zone elements within the same right-ofway as the two-way option, such as a pedestrian plaza, bicycle facilities, or stormwater management features.

 One-way streets are often designed as part of a couplets system-a pair of one-way streets, typically separated by one city block-which often results in a higher vehicle capacity than an equivalent two-way street.
-In some cases, developing a couplet system could be considered as an alternative to widening a two-way thoroughfare.
-This may be a beneficial option when trying to preserve pedestrian space, trees, and other gesthetic features.
+In some cases, developing a couplet system could be considered as an alternative to widening a twoway thoroughfare.
+This may be a beneficial option when trying to preserve pedestrian space, trees, and other aesthetic features.